History of BBC television idents: The 2007 2s (Window on the World) (2007–2014)

-The Curve 2s (2018–present)
+The Curve 2s (2018-Present)

 On 27 September 2018, new idents based on a "curve" motif were introduced.
+The identity was developed by BBC Creative and branding agency Superunion, and consists of various animations based around a curve motif resembling a '2' in the centre.
+The "Curve" set paid homage to BBC Two's past use of its idents through the 1990s.
+The initial set of idents consists of sixteen sequences, created by various animators from around the world, including Aardman Animations, The Mill and Buck.
+The ident package was retained following the corporate rebrand of the BBC on 20 October 2021, with the new BBC logo being placed at the top of the screen, while "TWO" remains at the bottom, with the font changed to BBC Reith Sans.

 BBC Choice/BBC Three

 BBC Choice

 BBC Choice was launched on 23 September 1998 as part of the BBC's aim of expanding into Digital TV.
 BBC Choice started out as being the home for programmes that would complement those being shown on BBC One and BBC Two.
 As a result of this, Lambie-Nairn – the branding agency who designed all the BBC Choice looks – used three different objects which all shared a common theme or word.

 On 10 July 2000, BBC Choice's remit was altered by the BBC to be aimed towards the young adult audience, and as a result the idents were changed.
 The new package featured one of the heart shapes at the centre of a brightly coloured screen, from which other heart shapes may form with different background colours inside.

 On 6 July 2001, later on in the channel's life, the channel adopted the 3 orange boxes that would become infamous with the channel.
-These three orange boxes would be seen moving around an initially green, becoming blue a few months into the look, background.
+These three orange boxes would be seen moving around an initially green background, which was changed to blue in January 2002.

-At the time of the closure of BBC Choice, and the adoption of BBC Three, the idents were adapted once more.
-At first, the familiar orange boxes could be seen being demolished by a wrecking ball in the final months, and come December 2002, the whole identity was changed to a building site, complete with two builders.
+At the closure of BBC Choice, and the adoption of BBC Three, the idents were adapted once more.
+At first, the familiar orange boxes could be seen being demolished by a wrecking ball in the final months, and come November 2002, the whole identity was changed to a building site, complete with two builders.
+The channel's identity being a building site reflected workers changing the network's identity to BBC Three.